redpanda-data/connect/docs/getting_started.md

 ## Run

-A Benthos stream pipeline is configured with a single config file made up of four main sections; input, buffer, pipeline, output.
-If we were to pipe stdin directly to Kafka it would look like this:
+A Benthos stream pipeline is configured with a single config file, you can generate a fresh one with `benthos --print-yaml` or `benthos --print-json`.

+The main sections that make up a pipeline are `input`, `buffer`, `pipeline` and `output`.
+If we were to pipe stdin directly to Kafka those sections might look like this:

 ``` yaml
 input: